-A row spans the entire width of the composition.
+A row spans the entire width of the tabloid composition.

-The rows of a composition are separated from each other by a vertical "row gap" which can be set in the composition inspector.
+The rows of a composition are separated from each other by a vertical row gap which can be set in the tabloid inspector.

 Dragging into a New Row

 If you drag a figure into a composition and hover between rows, a thick red bar spanning the width of the row indicates a drop will insert the figures into a new row.